superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 ![image](https://github.com/superxc3/xcmkb/assets/79617315/a3ba824f-1b53-489b-af21-4ad4c028af14)

 ### Known issue
-1. If you already purchase the board and wish to upgrade the firmware, please note that you have to accept two solutions here:
+1. If you have already purchased the board and wish to upgrade the firmware, please note that you must accept one of the two solutions here:

    a.
 Plug in usb to your trackball side to enjoy newer updates.